miguelmota/is-valid-host/README.md

 # is-valid-host

-> Validates if string is domain or IP address in JavaScript
+> Validates if string is a valid host based on [RFC-7230](https://tools.ietf.org/html/rfc7230#section-5.4).

 ## Demo